 It’s still cold in this part of the country, but I’ve been itching for spring weather to arrive!
 I decided one way to help us pass the time until the warmer weather shows up would be to start some seeds indoors.
 For me, it was important to find a way to do this using recycled materials.
-I also wanted to bring my toddler in on this project, so naturally, I got on Pinterest!
+I also wanted to bring my toddler in on this project.

 The egg carton looked like a kid-friendly way to sow some seeds, but I was skeptical about how small each section was and doubted it could hold much soil.
 I had the idea to add cut up cardboard rolls to each “pod” so I could add more soil and allow the seedlings to grow a bit bigger before transplanting.
 The cardboard rolls just happen to fit perfectly!

 I showed Pooky how to place one Sweet Pea seed into each “pod” of the egg carton.

 (We did this without the cardboard rolls in place to make it easier.)

 She repeated this process, so we actually had two seeds in each pod.